hack-gpon/hack-gpon.github.io/ont-technicolor-afm0002.md

 # nv setenv sw_commit=1
 # reboot
 ```
-## Add support to configurable SW and HW versions, VENDOR ID and much more
+## Adding support to configurable SW and HW versions, VENDOR ID and much more
-We can patch `/etc/scripts/flash` in order to add support for some variables implemented in `omci_app` but removed from `xmlconfig`.
+`/etc/scripts/flash` can be flashed in order to add support for some variables implemented in `omci_app` but removed from `xmlconfig`.
 The patch is below (change the values to suit your needs)
 ```patch
 --- squashfs-root/etc/scripts/flash     2021-09-28 10:38:52.000000000 +0200
 +++ squashfs-root.new/etc/scripts/flash 2022-08-04 00:00:29.769605000 +0200